lepture/authlib/docs/flask/2/index.rst

 1. `Example of OAuth 2.0 server <https://github.com/authlib/example-oauth2-server>`_
 2. Example of OpenID Connect server (not ready)

-At the very beginning, we need to have some basic understanding of the OAuth 2.0 specification.
-Read :ref:`specs/rfc6749` at first.
+At the very beginning, we need to have some basic understanding of :ref:`the OAuth 2.0 <understand_oauth2>`.

 .. important::